On the 24th April at 20:00, Coolpolitics presented a discussion on the role of trust in society.

 Where do politicians and scientists stand in the current zeitgeist?
 Do they need to go back to basics or is more substantial change required, must we reinvent modern democracy?
 Can we come to constructive collaboration between the realms of science and politics without undermining public trust in either institution?
 Or are we mistaken, and does their authority remain self-evident to most members of the public?

 Victor de Graaff is chairman of the Promovendi Vereniging (PhD association).
 At the University of Twente he is exploring the possibilities for creating a geo-social recommender system.
-This is a system for recommending geographically products, such as real estate or holiday homes, using social media-based user profiles.
+This is a system for recommending geographical products, such as real estate or holiday homes, using social media-based user profiles.

-All photography courtesy of Niels Vinck.
+All photography courtesy of Niels Vinck

 Trust in science and politics: between blind faith and unreasonable fear